otype/chef/cookbooks/supervisor/README.md

 default
 -------

-Includes the cookbooks.python recipe, installs the cookbooks.supervisor PIP package and sets up cookbooks.supervisor.
+Includes the python recipe, installs the cookbooks.supervisor PIP package and sets up cookbooks.supervisor.

 License and Author